jeffvance/rhs-hadoop-install/rhs/README.txt

   General packaging and generic install directions are found in the parent directory README file.

-  The install.sh script (and the companion prep_node.sh script) sets up Red Hat Storage (RHS) for Hadoop workloads.
+  The common install.sh script sets up Red Hat Storage (RHS) for Hadoop workloads.
 It is expected that the Red Hat Storage installation guide was followed to set up RHS.
 Note: the storage (brick) partition (e.g. /dev/sdb) should be configured as RAID 6.

-  A tarball named "rhs-hadoop-install-<version>.tar.gz" is downloaded to one of the cluster nodes or to the user's localhost.
-The download directory is arbitrary. install.sh requires password-less ssh from the node hosting the rhs install tarball (the "install-from" node) to all nodes in the cluster.
-  There is a utility script, devutils/passwordless-ssh.sh, to set up password- less SSH based on the nodes listed in the "hosts" file.

-  The rhs-hadoop-install tarball contains the following:
-   - hosts.example: sample "hosts" config file.
-   - install.sh: the main install script, executed by the root user.
-   - prep_node.sh: companion script, not to be executed directly.
-   - README.txt: this file.
-   - devutils/: utility directory.
+  The rhs/ directory contains files and/or scripts used to install RHS-specific aspects of the general installation process.

    [ optional ]
-   - rhs2.*/: directory which may contain one or more of the following:
+   - rhs2.0/: directory which may contain one or more of the following:
      - Ambari_Configuration_Guide.pdf
      - ambari-<version>.rpms.tar.gz: Ambari server and agent RPMs.
      - ambari.repo: Ambari's repo file.